AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 You can use as many modules as you want in a scenario.
 You can create independent routes and specify which data should flow through them.
 You can also use results returned by individual actions and then pass them on to the next action.

-## Can Workfront Fusion work with files?
+## Can [!DNL Workfront Fusion] work with files?

 ### Answer

 Yes.
-Using Workfront Fusion, files can be received, saved, transformed, converted, encrypted, and so on.
-Moreover, Workfront Fusion provides a wide range of built-in features designed to enable users to work effectively and creatively with the data contained in the files.
+Using [!DNL Workfront Fusion], files can be received, saved, transformed, converted, encrypted, and so on.
+Moreover, [!DNL Workfront Fusion] provides a wide range of built-in features designed to enable users to work effectively and creatively with the data contained in the files.

 For more information, see [About mapping files in Adobe Workfront Fusion](../../workfront-fusion/mapping/about-mapping-files.md).

-## What happens if I let Workfront Fusion process an email containing more than one attachment?
+## What happens if I let [!DNL Workfront] Fusion process an email containing more than one attachment?

 ### Answer

-If you use the Email module Retrieve attachments, each attachment is sent individually through the rest of the modules in the scenario.
+If you use the Email module [!UICONTROL Retrieve attachments], each attachment is sent individually through the rest of the modules in the scenario.
 Similar modules are also available in other apps that receive multiple files at once.

 For more information, see [Email modules](../../workfront-fusion/apps-and-their-modules/email-modules.md).